gaurishankar007/Flutter-Stacked-Architecture-Sample/README.md

-# Flutter && Stacked
+# Flutter & Stacked

-A new flutter project demonstrating about how stacked can be used as architecture pattern, not just only as state management.
+A Flutter project demonstrating Stacked as an architecture pattern, beyond its state management capabilities.

 ## UseCases